 It’s important that your website is working well for your business by the time you hit your peak sales season.

 When planning your website in consultation with your developer, build in as much extra time as possible between the site’s launch and your peak sales period.
 You’ll need this time to market your website, earning and establishing some ranking in search results.

 If you’ve left it too late to accomplish this, all is not lost – while you may not be ranking well yet in the “organic” search results for some of your key phrases, you can still make the most of your busy sales period.
-Consider using a pay-per-click service like Google AdWords to give your products and services the visibility you might not have otherwise.
+Consider using a pay-per-click service like Google Ads to give your products and services the visibility you might not have otherwise.

 Launching your website isn't the end, it's the beginning